TonyRipa/PlaceValue/README.md

 In machine learning, a convolutional layer can be represented as a single PlaceValue instance, since one of the four basic arithmetic operators (\*) is essentially a convolution.
 Training (deconvolution) then reduces to PlaceValue division.

-Measure theory also benefits.
-Classical approaches are constrained by representing measures solely as real numbers.
-Using PlaceValue, the coordinate-dependence behind the Borel–Kolmogorov paradox is avoided: the paradox arises from a lossy cast from PlaceValue to reals.
-By keeping scale explicitly in the representation (point, line, area, volume correspond to successive powers of a base), conditional and independence calculations remain well-posed even when classical treatments collapse to 0/0 or ∞/∞.
+PlaceValue also provides a way to retain scale information explicitly in measure-theoretic and probabilistic calculations.
+In examples involving points, lines, areas, and volumes, this allows conditional and independence calculations to remain informative in cases where classical real-valued reductions collapse to indeterminate forms such as $0/0$ or $\infty/\infty$.
+We discuss this viewpoint in connection with coordinate-sensitive conditionalization phenomena, including the Borel–Kolmogorov paradox.

 Implementation is straightforward.
 Viewed through formal-language theory, traditional numeric types behave like regular grammars (numbers as regular expressions), symbolic expressions typically require context-free grammars (a strict superset of regular), and PlaceValue remains regular—hence simple and efficient.